khanmaster/nodejsappPipeline/README.md

 - deploy test failed - retesting
 - CD build created in jenkins - will triger after ci build is successful
 - product testing - webhook updated with new jenkins IP
+- test failed due to permision
+- added new inbound rule to allow port 22